 - Every day ask yourself the question “What is the single thing I can work on right now that makes everything else easier or unnecessary?” and then working on that to the exclusion of all else.
 This question can be applied in all areas of your life: work, relationships, parenting, sport, etc.

 Determined to put what I’d learnt into practice I decided to change my routine.
 I’d get into work at 8 am.
 I’d turn my phones off, shut down my email client, log out of any chat clients, shut my door, put a Do Not Disturb sign on the door and put my earphones on.
+NO procrastination.

 And that’s the way it would stay until 12 pm.
 Every day.
 So I could focus on the big stuff.
 This took a lot of effort.
 Moving away from the always available mindset was difficult particularly for my team who were used to getting access to me whenever needed.
 Focusing on the big stuff for large tranches of the day inevitably means that a lot of the little stuff gets neglected.
 The To Do lists get bigger.
 You don’t respond to people as quickly as you normally would.
 You get the creeping feeling that you’re losing control.